roy-hachnochi/string-art/docs/index.md

 We pre-calculate $$A$$ by using the canvas simulation for each possible nail pair, flattening the result, and stacking them as columns in the matrix.

 > #### A note about efficiency
 > The matrix $$A$$ is a very big one, and therefore consumes a lot of memory, and calculations involving it are time-consuming.
-However, we may notice that most of it's values are zeros (only the pixels related to the specific line in each column are nonzero), and choose to represent it as a **sparse** matrix, vastly improving both time and memory efficiency.
+However, we may notice that most of it's values are zeros (only the pixels related to the specific line in each column are nonzero), and choose to represent it as a **sparse** matrix (e.g., using `scipy.sparse`) , vastly improving both time and memory efficiency.

 Now that we have this representation of the problem as a linear equation, we may plug in various linear regressors.
 The problem here, is that the solution isn't restricted to being binary (and not even restricted to being positive!).
 We may approximate the binary solution by setting some threshold, above which the values of $$x$$ will become $$1$$, and under which they will become $$0$$.